 Add in the the garam masala, chili powder, sea salt, ground black pepper and the curry powder.
 Stir together and let the seasonings cook for about 30 seconds.

 Stir in the coconut milk and tomato paste, stirring for about 15 seconds to incorporate everything.
-You can use whisk or just stir throughly to combine the tomato paste completely.
+You can use a whisk or just stir thoroughly to combine the tomato paste completely.

-Bring the mixture to a slightly boil and then reduce to a simmer and cook together for about 5 minutes, allowing the mixture to thicken.
+Bring the mixture to a slight boil and then reduce to a simmer and cook together for about 5 minutes, allowing the mixture to thicken.

 Add in the cauliflower, combined gently to cover it with the sauce.